Apply for a visa

 Get started with your visa application

-Once you are ready to apply Embassy of Italy/Consulate General of Italy website.
-You can also download the visa application form, complete it, print the completed form, and bring it with you to the Visa Application Centre for submission.
+Once you are ready to apply, you can download the Visa Application Form, complete it, print the completed form and bring it with you to the Visa Application Centre for submission.

 If you live in the Western or Southern part of India.